Evidence Aggregation for Treatment Choice

-Following \citet{manski2004statistical, Manski2007}, \citet{stoye2009minimax, stoye2012minimax}, and \citet{tetenov2012statistical}, we apply the minimax regret criterion of \citet{Savage51} to obtain a minimax-regret treatment choice rule for the planner.
-We assume that the planner's objective function (social welfare function) is linear in $\tau_0$ and consider the class of non-randomized statistical treatment choice rules that select the treatment based on the sign of linear aggregation of $(\hat{\tau}_k : k = 1, \dots, K)$:
+Following \citet{manski2004statistical, Manski2007}, \citet{stoye2009minimax, stoye2012minimax}, and \citet{tetenov2012statistical}, we apply the minimax regret criterion of \citet{Savage51} to obtain a minimax-regret treatment choice rule for the planner. \Copy{why_minimax_regret}{There are a couple of reasons that motivate the use of minimax regret criterion in the current problem.
+First, the minimax regret criterion does not require an explicit specification for a prior for the causal parameters so that it can be implemented in the contexts where the researchers cannot form a credible prior distribution for them.
+Second, in constrast to the maximin criterion, the minimax regret possesses balanced consideration of the states and avoid overly pessimistic worst-case scenarios \citep{Savage51, manski2004statistical}.} We assume that the planner's objective function (social welfare function) is linear in $\tau_0$ and consider the class of \textit{non-randomized} statistical treatment choice rules that select the treatment based on the sign of linear aggregation of $(\hat{\tau}_k : k = 1, \dots, K)$: